 Break down your marketing and digital presence into three parts: your website, email marketing, and social presence.
 Each part has its own list of critical factors necessary for analytics and testing.
 There is a slew of questions to concern yourself with for each section, but don’t be overwhelmed.

 Regarding your website (which is hopefully built on WordPress, by the way), you should first focus on page views and visitors.
 How many unique visitors are coming to your website vs. how many bots show up?
-How long are human visitors they staying on your page? (how long is the average session?)
+When visitors click on your page, how long are they staying?
+(Another way to ask that is: how long is the average session?)
 What are the various demographics of your visitors?
-Actions – are your visitors moving around and reading?
+Actions — are your visitors moving around and reading?
 Are they stuck at a certain point on your website?
 Be aware that your website will appear differently to people on desktop vs. mobile vs. a tablet!
 If you have a call-to-action or a way for visitors to subscribe to a newsletter, are they opt-ing in or bypassing it?